oxayavongsa/NLP-Chatbot/README.md

 * In total, 304,713 utterances with metadata such as genres, release year, IMDB rating, and character gender.

 ## Methods Used
-* Natural Language Processing (NLP)
-* Deep Learning using Transformer-based models
+* Python for development.
-* Sentiment Analysis for emotionally aware responses
+* PyTorch for model training.
+* Hugging Face Transformers for leveraging pre-trained models (T5).
+* Jupyter Notebook or Google Colab for experimentation and testing.

 ## Methodology Used (complete when done)

 ## Technologies
-* Python for development.
-* TensorFlow / PyTorch for model training.
-* Hugging Face Transformers for leveraging pre-trained models like GPT.
-* Jupyter Notebook or Google Colab for experimentation and testing.
+* Preprocessing: Data was cleaned by removing punctuation, stopwords, lemmatization, and rare words.
+* Model Architecture: T5 (Text-To-Text Transfer Transformer) is used for multi-turn conversations and context-aware responses.
+* Sentiment Analysis: Incorporated into the chatbot to adjust responses based on the user's emotional tone.

 ## How the Chatbot Works
-The chatbot leverages a Transformer-based architecture to generate responses.
-It maintains multi-turn conversations, adjusts based on the context, and incorporates sentiment analysis to reflect the emotional tone of the user's input.
-It was trained on the Cornell Movie-Dialogs Corpus, allowing it to mimic conversational flows and adapt to different styles of dialogues.
+The chatbot uses a **Transformer-based model (T5)** to maintain multi-turn conversations.
+The **sentiment analysis** layer allows the chatbot to detect and adapt to emotional cues in the user's input, generating appropriate responses.
+It has been trained using the **Cornell Movie-Dialogs Corpus**, giving it the ability to handle movie-like dialogues with contextual coherence.

 ### Example Usage
 (Replace the above link with an actual gif demo or video)

 ## Future Improvements
-* Enhancing context retention over longer conversations.
+* Enhanced context retention over longer conversations.
-* Fine-tuning the model for specific conversational tones or styles.
+* Fine-tuning the model for specific conversational styles or tones.
-* Improving the user interface for web or mobile platforms.
+* Improving the user interface for better interaction.

 ## License
 This project is licensed under the MIT License – see the LICENSE file for details.